ICS Partnerships in Practice: Winning Tenders Across Health and Social Care Boundaries

 • Social value: apprenticeships, local employment, equalities impact, prevention outcomes.

-1. Context: ICS objective (e.g. reduce avoidable admissions by 10%).
+1. Context: State the ICS objective (e.g. reduce avoidable admissions by 10%).

-4. Evidence: performance metrics (referral-to-start, continuity, re-admissions).
+4. Evidence: Performance metrics (flow, safety, continuity, experience).

 📐 Value Messaging That Wins in ICS Bids